slint-ui/slint/api/rs/slint/mcu.md

    typically via the SPI.
 This requires allocating at least enough RAM to store one single line of pixels.

 With both methods Slint renders into a provided buffer, which is a slice of a type that implements the [`slint::platform::software_renderer::TargetPixel`] trait.
-For convenience, Slint provides an implementation for [`slint::Rgb8Pixel`] as well as [`slint::platform::software_renderer::Rgb565Pixel`].
+For convenience, Slint provides an implementation for [`slint::Rgb8Pixel`] and [`slint::platform::software_renderer::Rgb565Pixel`].

-#### Rendering into a Buffer
+#### Rendering Into a Buffer

-The following example uses double buffering and swaps between them.
-This requires a graphics driver that can be provided with the address of what should be the currently displayed frame buffer, also known as front buffer.
+The following example uses double buffering and swaps between two buffers.
+This requires a graphics driver that takes the address of the currently displayed frame buffer, also known as front buffer.
 A dedicated chip is then responsible for reading from RAM and transferring the contents to the attached screen, without any interference of the CPU.
-Meanwhile, Slint can render into the second buffer, the back buffer.
+Meanwhile, Slint renders into the second buffer, the back buffer.

 ```rust,no_run
 use slint::platform::software_renderer::Rgb565Pixel;